 \The safety and effectiveness of Pennox® 343 has not been tested on all fish species under all possible fish culture conditions.
-If you are unsure whether your fish will react adversely to treatment with Pennox® 343, conduct an initial bioassay on a small number of fish before treating an entire group.
+If users are unsure whether fish will react adversely to treatment with Pennox® 343, an initial bioassay should be conducted on a small number of fish before treating an entire group.